datastaxdevs/workshop-ai-as-api/README.md

 ## Create and setup Astra DB

 You will now create a database with a keyspace in it (a _keyspace_ can contain _tables_).
-Our API needs a couple of tables for persistent storage: they will be created programmatically on startup if they don't exist, so there's no need to worry too much about them.
+The API needs a couple of tables for persistent storage: they will be created programmatically on startup if they don't exist, so there's no need to worry too much about them.

 Besides creating the database, you need to retrieve a couple of codes and assets